¡Compártelo!

 Low-cost airline Ryanair (yes, the same airline that is asking us to pay for using the loo) is somehow pissed at Queen Sofía of Spain after she and her Royal entourage managed to scrap a Ryanair print ad featuring the … Continue reading

-Posted in Marketing & Advertising, Politics, Pop culture
+Posted in Marketing & Advertising, Politics

 Leave a comment